waynezdev/terminal_app_project/README.md

 ## **Features**

-The following list highlights the important features in the XXXX.
+The following list highlights the important features in the **Lucky Number Generator (Powerball)**.
 These features important because together they increase the efficiency in choosing large set of numbers, saving user time and headache.

-\1.
-Quick pick Lucky Numbers – the program will let user input multiple Lucky Numbers and it will choose up to 7 random numbers, 1 Powerball number and display them.
+1. Quick pick Lucky Numbers – the program will let user input multiple Lucky Numbers and it will choose up to 7 random numbers, 1 Powerball number and display them.
 Each user input will be stored in an array.
 A method will be used to pick 7 unique numbers from that array and 1 number from the same array.
 This is to simulate the division 1 winning numbers.
 In Powerball there are two barrels of numbers.
 The first barrel has numbers from 1 to 35 inclusive.
 The has numbers from 1 to 20 inclusive.
 From the first barrel 7 main numbers are drawn.
 From the second barrel Powerball number is drawn.
 To win Division 1 you must match all 7 winning numbers plus the Powerball in a single game.

-\2.
-Create sets of numbers – the user may specify how many sets of the random pick from feature 1 and display all the sets.
+2. Create sets of numbers – the user may specify how many sets of the random pick from feature 1 and display all the sets.
 This feature is to save users from typing in numbers in the array every time they want to generate a set of numbers.
 Instead the program will generate the number of sets they want.
 The output will clearly display which is the 7 main number sets and which is the Powerball number set.

-\3.
-Save your numbers - The user can choose to save the outputs in a text file and share it with other people.
+3. Save your numbers - The user can choose to save the outputs in a text file and share it with other people.
 This will give the user some convenience if they are not the person purchasing the tickets or they want others to see the final list of numbers.

-\4.
-Save your Lucky Number - some people have certain numbers they would like to be used all the time.
-This will allow them to save it and not having to input the numbers every time they use the program.
-After entering all their numbers, the user is given options to save the numbers.
-The numbers will be saved to a file on their computer.
-The next time they run the program their saved numbers will be displayed in the beginning and will ask them how many sets of lotto numbers they would like to generate.

-\5.
-Pick from Lucky List – to choose certain number of from the lucky list and combine them with other random numbers e.g

-there are twenty numbers in the Lucky List and you woud like to use three of them in your new set of numbers. the application will choose random three numbers from your Lucky List and combine them with five other random numbers.
-This will give you  one set of numbers

-\6.
-Random pick from Lucky List – this is a quick way to generate a set of random numbers from a list of saved numbers (Lucky Number)